Monthly CIRC Symposia

 VENKATESAN GURUSWAMI is a Professor of Computer Science and Mathematics at UC Berkeley and a senior scientist at the Simons Institute for the Theory of Computing.
 Venkat received his Bachelor’s degree from IIT Madras, and his Ph.D. from MIT.
 Venkat’s research interests lie in theoretical computer science and related mathematics and include error-correcting codes, approximate optimization, and computational complexity.
 He is currently the Editor-in-Chief of the Journal of the ACM.
 Venkat was a co-winner of the 2012 Presburger Award, and his other honors include a Simons Investigator award, Packard and Sloan Fellowships, the ACM Doctoral Dissertation Award, and an IEEE Information Theory Society Paper Award.
 He is a fellow of the ACM and the IEEE.

 Co-Sponsored by the Department of Computer Science and the Center for Integrated Research Computing (CIRC) Joint Talk for the Computer Science Colloquium Series and CIRC Symposium

 CIRC Summer School

-Every summer, CIRC hosts a six-week training session on various operating systems, programming languages, computational programs and libraries, and data analytics tools for the research community.
+Every summer, CIRC hosts a four-week training session on various operating systems, programming languages, computational programs and libraries, and data analytics tools for the research community.
 Known as the “CIRC Summer School,” these workshops are broken down into individual topics and feature small, interactive, classroom-based instruction sessions.
 Topics range from basic training in Linux to optimizing codes for parallel computing.
 The courses are designed for beginner and advanced users alike.
 Extra emphasis is placed on using the various available languages, libraries, etc., specifically on BlueHive.

 Check again soon for an announcement about the next Summer School!